g0me3/TileMapper/README.md

 # TileMapper
-Draw Map with Tiles ouе oа ROM files directly.
+Draw Map with Tiles out of ROM files directly.
 Load Any NES or GB file to begin a Journey to the world of the hidden pictures lol.

 Initial commit is based on original Borland Delphi 3 sources (there is ASM blocks inside!)